patrickod/blog/content/post/2020-02-11-share-early-share-often.markdown

  - goals
 ---

 Last year I started making a more deliberate effort to make digital memories of everyday life in the form of audio recordings, photos, and video.
-While I've long been a fan of taking a camera with me on trips the months-long absences of any photos in my Lightroom library made me realize how much I was missing out on.
+While I've long been a fan of taking a camera with me on trips, the months-long absences of any photos in my Lightroom library made me realize how much every day life I was neglecting to record.

 As a byproduct of this new habit I've ended up with a bunch of material documenting in greater detail the electronics and musics side projects that have occupied more and more of my time since 2019.
 Initially I had hoped that some of this material would make its way to the world in the form of short blog entries but I let self confidence and procrastination get the better of me.
 In the end I only released a single YouTube video in 2019, a noodle recorded on my DIY-assembled Eurorack synthesizer.